 When reviewing your on-page SEO, you will deal with things like:

 - Optimized titles and description

 - Use of images and video within your content

 - Proper use of Headings and post formatting

 - Internal linking best practices for maximum SEO

-Another very important aspect for getting more traffic from search engines is off-page SEO.
+Another very important aspect of getting more traffic from search engines is off-page SEO.

 Off-Page SEO is the process of promoting your website on the Web for the purpose of increasing awareness for your content, products or services.

 In other words, you need to let other website owners know that you exist.
-The benefits from doing so are a lot:
+The benefits of doing so are a lot:

-- Search engines are more likely to run higher websites that have references (links) from other websites.
+- Search engines are more likely to rank higher websites that have references (links) from other websites.